 Real County – Auld Homestead with barn and out-buildings, photo abt 1970

 Photo taken from top of north cliff above home

-Our daughter Sarah had her bridal portraits made in the fall of 2007, at her great-great grandfather’s home at the Garden.
-Her wedding in April 2008 to Jason Thigpen was held at springs of the west prong of the head waters of the Frio River on the original Alex Auld ranch, which is now owned by the great-granddaughter, Jan and Buddy Wilkinson.
+Our daughter Sarah had her bridal portraits made in the fall of 2007, at her great-great grandfather Alex Auld’s home at the Garden.
+Her wedding in April 2008 to Jason Thigpen was held at the springs on the west prong of the head waters of the Frio River on the original Alex Auld ranch.
+Alex’s great-granddaughter, Jan and Buddy Wilkinson, now own this part of the ranch.
 The Auld ranch has been in a continuous family ranching operation since its inception in the late 1870’s.

 Below are current photos of the Auld House at the San Antonio Botanical Gardens.